kpm25/PresentationAndDeliveryAppDevelopment/README.md

 http://localhost:5000/test_nodejs

 The project will be running on the address specified in the .env file. and on the port specified in the .env file.
-For example, if you set the FLASK_PORT to 4000 and FLASK_HOST to 192.168.1.24, the project will be running on, and USE_HTTPS is set to false, the project will be running on the following address:
+For example, if you set the FLASK_PORT to 4000 and FLASK_HOST to 192.168.1.24  and USE_HTTPS is set to false, then project will be running on the following address:

 http://192.168.1.24:4000